06chaynes/tfc-which-workspace/README.md

 After the filter logic has completed the resulting dataset will be outputted both to the terminal and to a file.
 By default the file name will be `result.json` and it will be placed in the working directory in which the tool was run.

 Settings can be provided by either providing a `settings.toml` file or by passing ENV variables along before the command.
+Caching is leveraged on all remote calls (following http caching rules) and will create a directory in the working directory in which the tool was run named `http-cacache` where the cache files will reside.

 ## Why tho?